 MBChB, FCPsych(SA), MPhil (Child and Adolescent Psychiatry)

-Professor Berg is a child psychiatrist, psychiatrist, and fully qualified psychoanalyst, who practised in the South African public sector.
-Professor Berg retired in 2015 and is currently Emerita A/Professor at the University of Cape Town and A/Professor Extraordinary in Psychiatry, Stellenbosch University.
+Professor Berg is a child psychiatrist, psychiatrist, and fully qualified psychoanalyst, who practiced in the South African public sector.
+Professor Berg retired in 2015 and is currently an Emerita Associate Professor at the University of Cape Town and Associate Professor Extraordinary in Psychiatry, Stellenbosch University.
 She is a member of the International Association for Analytical Psychology (IAAP), and a founder member of the Southern African Association of Jungian Analysts (SAAJA).
 Professor Berg initiated the establishment of the Sue Struengmann Chair in Child & Adolescent Psychiatry and Mental Health, which represents the first and only such Chair in Sub-Saharan Africa.
-She also established the University of Cape Town (UCT) Parent-Infant Mental Health Service in 1995, and is a founder of Western Cape Association for Infant Mental Health which is affiliated to the World Association for Infant Mental Health (WAIMH).
-Professor Berg previously served as the Vice President and Executive Committee Member of the International Association for Analytical Psychology (1997-2007), and served two terms as the President of SAAJA (1998-2003).
+She also established the University of Cape Town (UCT) Parent-Infant Mental Health Service in 1995 and is a founder of the Western Cape Association for Infant Mental Health which is affiliated with the World Association for Infant Mental Health (WAIMH).
+Professor Berg previously served as the Vice President and Executive Committee Member of the International Association for Analytical Psychology (1997-2007) and served two terms as the President of SAAJA (1998-2003).
 Professor Berg is currently an Executive Committee Member for the World Association for Infant Mental Health, an Advisor to the Struengmann Foundation, and a co-convenor of the MPhil (Infant Mental Health) at Stellenbosch University.
-She was a recipient of the 2010 International WAIMH Award and a recipient of the RWS Cheetham Award from the College of Psychiatry (SA) for the book she wrote "Connecting with South Africa - cultural communication and understanding"
+She was a recipient of the 2010 International WAIMH Award and a recipient of the RWS Cheetham Award from the College of Psychiatry (SA) for the book she wrote "Connecting with South Africa - cultural communication and understanding".